-Mulder, a Dutch national living in Arnhem (The Netherlands), buys a new kitchen for his home at Küchen Wunder GmbH. a company established in Oberhausen (Germany).
-On 1 April 2012, he signs a contract of sale in Oberhausen.
-The kitchen thus ordered will be delivered and installed on 1 June 2012 in Arnhem.
-Mulder makes a down payment of 50% of the total selling price of €20.000,-.
-Klaus Wunder, the owner of the company, explains that a down payment like this is customary in Germany.
+Mulder, a Dutch national living in Arnhem (The Netherlands), buys solar panels, a charge controller, a battery and a power inverter, for his home, from Sonnen Wunder GmbH, a company established in Oberhausen (Germany).

+On 1 April he signs a contract of sale in Oberhausen.
+The solar panels will be delivered and installed on 1 June in Arnhem.
+Mulder makes a down payment of 50% of the total sale price of €20,000.
+Klaus Wunder, the owner of the company, explains that a down payment such as this is customary in Germany.

 The terms of sale in the contract - handed to Mulder by Wunder - state that the contract of sale will be governed by German law.
 In case of litigation, a German court of law will have jurisdiction.
-On 1 May 2012, Küchen Wunder GmbH files for bankruptcy.
-Mulder will never see the new kitchen arrive at his home.
-He wants his money back, but his claims are rejected by both Küchen Wunder GmbH and its owner.
+On 1 May, Sonnen Wunder GmbH files for bankruptcy.
+Mulder will never see the solar panels arrive at his home.
+He wants his money back, but his claims are rejected by both Sonnen Wunder GmbH and its owner.
 Mulder hires a German lawyer to try to get some of his money back.

-Mr. Schmitt informs Mulder that the EU has issued a Directive in order to protect consumers from a seller's bankruptcy.
+Lawyer Mr. Schmitt informs Mulder that the EU has issued a Directive in order to protect consumers from a seller's bankruptcy.
 Mulder wonders what a Directive is and whether he or his lawyer can rely on this Directive in a German court of law.
-Mulder has heard a colleague of his mention the Convention on the International Sale of Goods (CISG).
-He wonders, the Directive apart, if this Convention can do him any good.
+Mulder has heard one of his colleagues of his mention the Convention on the International Sale of Goods (CISG).
+He wonders, the Directive apart, if this Convention can be of any help to him.
 In this case a German court of law has jurisdiction.
 German law will govern the contract unless Dutch law offers a more favourable outcome to Mulder.
 If the Directive has direct effect, Mulder can rely on the Directive in a German court of law.
 If not, Mulder has to look for a different solution.

 As Mulder is a consumer, he cannot rely on the provisions of the CISG.
-The reason for this is that, though The Netherlands and Germany are Contracting States of the CISG, the convention refers to places of business rather than consumers and therefore does not apply.
+The reason for this is that, though The Netherlands and Germany are Contracting States of the CISG, the convention refers to commercial contracts between companies and does not apply to consumer contracts.
 The German court of law must therefore apply either Dutch or German law.
-Either way it should be possible to nullify Mulder's contract with Küchen Wunder GmbH and uphold his claim.
-Whether Mulder will get his money back, though, depends on the provisions of the Directive.
+Either way it should be possible to nullify Mulder's contract with Sonnen Wunder GmbH and uphold his claim.
+Whether Mulder will get his money back though, depends on the provisions of the Directive.
 This verdict of the German court of law is enforceable in Germany.